wonsunahn/CS1632_Reddit_Cats/README.md

 System.setProperty("webdriver.chrome.driver", "Chrome/chromedriver-win32.exe");
 ```

-If you are not using Windows, replace chromedriver-win32.exe with the webdriver
+If you are not using Windows, replace chromedriver-win32.exe with the web driver
 compatible with your OS.

-Note that the Chrome webdriver only works if you have Chrome version 94
+Note that the Chrome web driver only works if you have Chrome version 98
 installed on your computer (the most recent version as of today).
 If you have
 a different version of Chrome, you may have to download the appropriate
-webdriver from:
+web driver from:

 https://chromedriver.chromium.org/downloads